I just want to say before we delve into this post that we aren’t discussing the legality of the LED motorcycle auxiliary lights in this post!

-Whilst LEDs are not statistically significant in the prevention of accidents, other factors might be.
+Whilst LED auxiliary lights are not statistically significant in the prevention of accidents, other factors might be.

 For example, wearing red, white, yellow, or fluorescent colours leads to enhanced conspicuity.
-And this increased conspicuity is thought to reduce the risk of accidents by 37%
+And this increased visibility is thought to reduce the risk of accidents by 37%.

-Reflective clothing (particularly reflective elements on our bikes or helmets) reflect light from our surroundings and make us appear larger.
+Reflective clothing (particularly reflective elements on our bikes or helmets) reflects light from our surroundings and makes us appear larger.